mikehow1984/c-plus-plus-training/README.md

                   The big       red dog likes pie
                                 The big red dog likes pie

 The above is the end result.
-The left side is in alphabetical order.
+The right side is in alphabetical order.